daolympus/daolympus-docs/docs/governance/01_proposal_lifecycle.md

 ## Proposal Execution
 Any can execute a proposal by calling `execute()`.
 Executing a proposal triggers the Timelock contract to execute the proposal's actions.
-The proposer's gOHM balance is again checked during `execute()`.
+The proposer's gDAOHM balance is again checked during `execute()`.
 If the balance falls below `proposalThreshold`, the proposal will fail.

 Also, if the proposal is not activated within the `GRACE_PERIOD` days after proposal is queued, it will expire and can no longer be executed.